pymatgen.analysis.chemenv.utils package

 as_dict() dict[source]

-MSONable dict
+MSONable dict.

 classmethod from_dict(dct: dict, validate: bool = False) Self[source]